 Essentially, DTIF is about funding collaborations that demonstrate technology-based disruptive innovation, collaborations that can:

-alter markets alter the way business operates involve new products or the emergence of new business models DTIF Call 5 (2022) Eligibility
+alter markets alter the way business operates involve new products or the emergence of new business models DTIF Call 6

-Enterprise Ireland hosted a webinar on 19 May 2022 for those interested in learning more about the application process for DTIF Call 5.
-A recording of the webinar is available at
+Enterprise Ireland hosted a webinar on 4 April 2023 for anyone interested in learning more about the application process.
+A

 Watch on YouTube:

-DTIF Call 3 Project ‘BOXAPP’ - YouTube DTIF Call 3 project ENACT VIDEO
+DTIF Call 3 Project ‘BOXAPP’ - YouTube Video: DTIF Call 3 project ENACT VIDEO

 Watch on YouTube: